sai1231/studio/README.md

 ### 2. Run the Applications

 You can run each part of the application in a separate terminal.
+Make sure your Meilisearch container is running first.

 #### Web Application (Mäti)
 ```bash